 The MLDC for binary black holes was broken into two parts.
-Challenge 1.2.1 had a source that coalesced inside the observation period, while Challenge 1.2.2 had a source coalescing outside of the observation period.
-The data sets provided consisted of 2^{21} data points sampled every 15 seconds giving approximately one year of data.
+Challenge 1.2.1 had a source that coalesced inside the observation period, while challenge 1.2.2 had a source coalescing outside the observation period.
+The data sets provided consisted of 221 data points sampled every 15 s giving approximately 1 year of data.

 3.1.
-Challenge 1.2.1.
+Challenge 1.2.1

 Priors on the source parameters were given for each challenge.
-For Challenge 1.2.1 we were told that mass ranges were restricted such that $m_1 \in [1,5] \times 10^6 M{\odot}$ and $m_2 = m_1/x$, where $1 \leq x \leq 4$, and that the time to coalescence lay in the range $t_c \in [5,7]$ months.
-We were also told that the system would have a signal to noise in the range $450 \leq \text{SNR} \leq 500$ in one interferometer.
+For challenge 1.2.1, we were told that mass ranges were restricted such that $m_1 \in [1, 5] \times 10^6 M{\odot}$ and $m_2 = m_1/x$, where $1 \le x \le 4$, and that the time to coalescence lay in the range $t_c \in [5, 7]$ months.
+We were also told that the system would have a signal to noise in the range $450 \le \text{SNR} \le 500$ in one interferometer.
 No priors were given on the other source parameters.
 In addition to the blind data set, a training data set was made available with parameters drawn from the same set of priors.

-For the 1.2.1 training data set we ran several 50,000 point chains.
-These chains were composed of a 10,000 point frequency annealing search, a 10,000 point simulated annealing phase cooldown, a 20,000 point MCMC chain to explore the PDFs, and a final 10,000 point freezing of the chain to extract the MLEs.
-In Figure 1 we plot three different search chains for eight of the nine waveform parameters in the 1.2.1 training set.
+For the 1.2.1 training data set we ran several 50 000 point chains.
+These chains were composed of a 10 000 point frequency annealing search, a 10 000 point simulated annealing phase cooldown, a 20 000 point MCMC chain to explore the PDFs and a final 10 000 point freezing of the chain to extract the MLEs.
+In figure 1 we plot three different search chains for eight of the nine waveform parameters in the 1.2.1 training set.
 We have omitted the search chain for the initial phase.
 We plot the extrinsic parameter chains even though their values were determined by analytical extremization at each point in the chain.
 While the angular variables employ a linear scale for the number of steps in the search, the other parameters are plotted against a logarithmic scaling to highlight the early convergence that occurs for the parameters such as the time to coalescence and the masses.
-The training data set provided for Challenge 1.2.1 proved to be more challenging than similar test cases we generated for ourselves.
+The training data set provided for challenge 1.2.1 proved to be more challenging than similar test cases we generated for ourselves.
 In particular, the sky position of the source was not recovered to the accuracy predicted by a Fisher matrix estimate of the measurement errors.
 We attribute this to an unfortunate alignment of the source with respect to the LISA at the time of coalescence.
-At coalescence the motion of the detector turns out to be perpendicular to line of sight to the source, so there is little or no Doppler shift of the gravitational waves right at the time when most of the SNR is accumulating.
-Thus, directional information gets less weighting than is typical, and the small differences between the RAA and the full response used to generate the data sets is amplified.
-The problem went away when we tested our search algorithm on the same source using data that was simulated with the RAA.
-In future Challenges we plan to use a full detector response model to generate the search templates.
+At coalescence, the motion of the detector turns out to be perpendicular to line of sight to the source, so there is little or no Doppler shift of the gravitational waves right at the time when most of the SNR is accumulating.
+Thus, directional information gets less weighting than is typical, and the small differences between the RAA and the full response used to generate the data sets are amplified.
+The only option then left for the chain is to compensate for the lack of sky information by varying the values of (M_c, μ, t_c) more than normal.
+The problem went away when we tested our search algorithm on the same source using data that were simulated with the RAA.
+In future challenges we plan to use a full detector response model to generate the search templates.

 Figure 1.
-A plot of three search chains for eight of the nine parameters in the Challenge 1.2.1 training set.
+A plot of three search chains for eight of the nine parameters in the challenge 1.2.1 training set.
 The solid lines in each cell denote the true value.
+All angular variables are measured in radians, M_c and μ have units of M{\odot} , t_c is given in seconds and D_L is quoted in Gpc.